shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 We expect every cookie set from the store URL to be optional and not technically required for running shopware.
 Therefore, the cookies had to be [registered in our Cookie Consent Manager](/docs/guides/plugins/plugins/storefront/add-cookie-to-manager).

-We differentiate between "Technically required", ,"Marketing" and "Comfort features".
+We differentiate between "Technically required","Marketing" and "Comfort features".
 All cookies must appear (unchecked) in the cookie configuration box in the frontend.

 ## Administration guidelines